hapytex/unit_of_time/README.md

 this might be useful if the formatting is more advanced than what Python's date formatter can handle.

-Furthermore, one implements the `.truncate(..)` class method to convert a date to the start of the date range, and the `_next(..)` which returns the first date for the next decade.
+Furthermore, one implements the `.truncate(…)` class method to convert a date to the start of the date range, and the `_next(…)` which returns the first date for the next decade.

 With these functions, we have registered a new time unit.